 Roswell Police Officers Courtney Brown and Kristee Wilson were involved in a traffic stop April 7 after Brown pulled over Sarah Webb, who was on her way to work.

-On video recorded by body cameras, the former officers are heard discussing a range of punishments.
+The officers are heard discussing a range of punishments in the video.
 Early in the discussion, Brown says she is considering arresting Webb for reckless driving.

 One officer says to the other “A heads, R tails.”

 Video shows Brown arrest Webb.
-The officer said she was driving more than 80 mph on a section of wet road that has a maximum speed of 45.
+The officer said she was driving more than 80 miles per hour on a section of wet road that has a maximum speed of 45.